-• The geometry control of the sample set used for the MFN model computation is extremely loose.
-In fact, in the best version found we never test the condition number of the matrix $F(\phi, Y{scaled})$.
-Since the search step is optional, this is an attempt to explore all model information independently of the quality of the underlying sample sets (in what resembles, in some way, the observations made in [7], in the context of the use of complete quadratic interpolation models in trust-region methods, about the use of badly poised sample sets).
+The geometry control of the sample set used for the model computation is extremely loose.
+In fact, we do not use the condition number of the matrix $F(\phi, Y{scaled})$ (or of the matrix $M(\phi, Y{scaled})$ in the regression variant) to decide which points to consider in the sample set.

+Since the search step is optional, this is an attempt to explore all model information independently of the quality of the underlying sample sets.
+This resembles, in some way, the observations made in [7], in the context of the use of complete quadratic interpolation models in trust-region methods, about the use of badly poised sample sets.

-Instead of controlling the condition number of $F(\phi, Y)$, what we do is to use the singular value decomposition of this matrix and, before solving the corresponding system which computes the MFN model, replace all singular values smaller than machine precision eps by this threshold.
+Instead of controlling the condition number of $F(\phi, Y)$ (or of $M(\phi, Y)$ in the regression variant), we determine the singular value decomposition of this matrix and, before solving the corresponding system which computes the model, replace all singular values smaller than machine precision eps by this threshold.